-Our bodies are truly extraordinary.
-And with the complexity of a human body at our disposal, we knew it would be vital to keep sight of the concept of ‘quantified self’.
-So, we focused on the phrase ‘Know yourself by the numbers’.
+With the complexity of a human body at our disposal, we knew it would be vital to keep sight of the concept of quantified self.
+So we focused on the phrase: “Know yourself by the numbers.”

-This would be our most personal piece to date.
-We added four variables for the user to select at the start of the piece: age, gender, height and weight.
-This meant we’d be able to show personalised data on a truly cellular level.
+We requested that users enter four number at the start of the visualization: age, gender, height and weight.
+This allowed us to visualize personalised data on a truly cellular level.

 Have you ever wondered how many times you’ve blinked?
 How far your intestines could stretch?
 Or the amount of gas you’ve produced?

-For example, ‘Body Shop’, in which we quantified the commercial value of our chemical make-up.
-While in ‘Body Builder’ we covered how much our bodies had grown and produced.
-Each of the stories or modules in these themes was shareable.
+For example, ‘Body Shop’ quantified the commercial value of our chemical make-up.
+While in ‘Body Builder’, we covered how much our bodies had grown and produced.
+Each of the mini-stories in these themes were shareable.

 But as this was one of our most research-heavy pieces, we turbocharged the transparency, with info buttons on each module to allow users to see the sources and calculations.